uludag/nosql-biosets/readme.md

 TODO:
 * Support for entries larger than 800mb
-* Use bulk indexer
+* Use bulk index API
-* Index PubChem Substances (skip Compound Atoms?)
+* Index other PubChem data types

 ### Notes on WikiPathways datasets